GiorgiaModi/CI2024_project-work/README.md

 # CI2024 Project – Symbolic Regression

 Final project for the Computational Intelligence course @ Politecnico di Torino.
 This project was entirely developed in collaboration with my colleague [Andrea Delli](https://github.com/RonPlusSign).
+The code was entirely developed in his repository and cloned into this one only upon completion.

 ## Problem Statement